khongtjen/Magento-Product-View-Attributes/README.markdown

 The way Magento outputs empty attributes in the product view list (specification table) is flawed; this extension seeks to rectify this by hiding empty items, rather than returning either "No" or "N/A".

-Installation is simple - copy the files to your Magento webroot.
+Installation is simple - copy the app directory to your Magento webroot.

 Once installed, you will have access to the following new functions, available programatically or via your layout xml files: